 Blood Spot Screening Results

-A “negative” result means that the screen was normal for that particular disorder and no additional follow-up is required.
+A "within normal limits" result means that the screen was normal for that particular disorder and no additional follow-up is required.

 Note: Because newborn screening is not diagnostic testing, false negative results may occur.
-Should a child display symptoms of a disorder for which the screen was negative, evaluate the child immediately.
-Newborn screening should not replace diagnostic testing in any circumstances.
-If the child is found to be affected, please contact the Newborn Screening Program regarding the false negative result.
+Should a child display symptoms of a disorder for which the screen was within normal limits, evaluate the child immediately.
+Newborn screening should not replace diagnostic testing in any circumstance.
+If the child is found to be affected, please contact us about the false negative result.

-A “borderline” result means test results were between normal and abnormal.
-In these circumstances, Newborn Screening Program staff will call and request a subsequent specimen or follow-up labs.
-If the subsequent specimen remains borderline or becomes a positive result, Newborn Screening Program staff will contact the infant’s care provider and recommend diagnostic evaluation.
+A "borderline" result means test results were between normal and abnormal.
+In these circumstances, our staff will call and request a subsequent specimen or follow-up labs.
+If the subsequent specimen remains borderline or becomes a positive result, our staff will contact the infant's care provider and recommend diagnostic evaluation.

-“Abnormal” results appear on the newborn screening report for some of the disorders on the newborn screening panel.
-If an infant receives an abnormal result requiring clinical follow-up, Newborn Screening Program staff will contact the infant’s care provider to discuss the abnormal result and fax the information needed to notify the parents and properly follow-up on the result.
-Newborn Screening Program staff can also connect the provider to medical specialists experienced in diagnosing and treating children with the particular disorder.
+An "abnormal" result means that the test results were not normal.
+"Abnormal" results may appear on the newborn screening report for some of the disorders on the newborn screening panel.
+If an infant receives an abnormal result requiring clinical follow-up, our staff will contact the infant's care provider to discuss the abnormal result and fax the information needed to notify the parents and properly follow-up on the result.
+Our staff can also connect the provider to medical specialists experienced in diagnosing and treating children with the particular disorder.

-All “positive” results require follow-up diagnostic testing.
-In the event of a positive result, Newborn Screening Program staff will contact the infant’s care provider to discuss the result and fax the information needed to notify the parents and properly follow-up on the result.
-Newborn Screening Program staff can also connect the provider to medical specialists experienced in diagnosing and treating children with the particular disorder.
+A positive result means the test result was not normal.
+All "positive" results require follow-up diagnostic testing.
+In the event of a positive result, our staff will contact the infant's care provider to discuss the result and fax the information needed to notify the parents and properly follow-up on the result.
+Our staff can also connect the provider to medical specialists experienced in diagnosing and treating children with the particular disorder.

 Note: Newborn screening is not diagnostic testing.
 Children may receive an abnormal or positive result but later be found to be unaffected by the disorder.
 Although false positives do occur, it is crucial that all abnormal or positive results receive attention and appropriate follow-up in a timely manner.
 Like all screening tests, newborn screening inherently generates false positive results in order to avoid missing affected infants.

-An “A>F” result means that there was more adult (“A”) hemoglobin than fetal (“F”) hemoglobin identified in the infant’s blood spots.
-The reason for this result affects how the result should be interpreted by the provider.
+An "A>F" result means that there was more adult ("A") hemoglobin than fetal ("F") hemoglobin identified in the infant's blood spots.
+The source of the adult hemoglobin affects how the result should be interpreted by the provider.

 One possible reason for an A>F result is a transfusion prior to blood spot collection.
 If an infant receives donor blood prior to blood spot collection, some screening tests may reflect the status of the adult donor rather than the infant.
 Collecting a specimen too soon after a transfusion can affect the result interpretation for the following conditions: biotinidase deficiency, cystic fibrosis, galactosemia, hemoglobinopathies, and severe combined immune deficiency.
 If the infant demonstrates symptoms of any of these conditions, evaluation and consultation with the appropriate specialists should occur.

-Another possible reason for an A>F result is that the infant’s fetal hemoglobin switched to adult hemoglobin prior to blood spot collection.
-If a provider confirms that the infant was not transfused, the result should be interpreted as negative/normal for all conditions listed as A>F and no further testing is required.
+Another possible reason for an A>F result is that the infant's fetal hemoglobin switched to adult hemoglobin prior to blood spot collection.
+If a provider confirms that the infant was not transfused, the result should be interpreted as within normal limits for all conditions listed as A>F and no further testing is required.